srrathi/blog/src/posts/send-custom-events-to-firebase.md

 ```
 And there you go!

->This does point out that anyone with your `GA_TRACKING_ID` can raise `bogus events` and spoil your analytics but as I said *this article is for educational purposes only*
+>This does point out that anyone with your `GA_TRACKING_ID` can raise _bogus events_ and spoil your analytics.
+>
+>But, as I said, *this article is for educational purposes only.*

 ---

-If you are curious, check out [how I was able to learn about this]().
+If you are curious, check out [how I was able to learn about this](/how-to-add-custom-KPI-tracking-in-Google-analytics).